 For this reason, buy a hospital-grade double electric breast pump while breastfeeding with a nipple shield.
 The breast pump will help you increase your milk supply as well as properly empty your breasts after breastfeeding.

 Tips for using a Nipple Shield

 Most things are difficult before you learn how to do them, so don’t be discouraged if using a nipple shield turns out to be challenging at first.
-It is also important to consult a lactation consultant before applying a shield, because if used incorrectly it can adversely affect your breastfeeding relationship.
+It is also important to consult a lactation specialist before applying a shield, because if used incorrectly it can adversely affect your breastfeeding relationship.